It is a treatment that helps your kidneys continue to work when they have stopped working correctly.

-They also make sure you have the correct amount of chemicals, such as potassium and sodium (salt), in your blood.
+They also ensure you have the correct amount of chemicals in your blood, such as potassium and sodium (salt).
 Finally, they produce the hormone that makes your body create red blood cells.

 Types of kidney dialysis

-- Hemodialysis : Your blood passes through a filter outside your body, is cleaned, and then returns to you.
+- Hemodialysis: Your blood passes through a filter outside your body, is cleaned, and returns to you.
 This is done in a dialysis center or at home.

 - Peritoneal dialysis – Your blood is cleaned inside your body.
-A special fluid is placed in your abdomen to absorb wastes from the blood that passes through small vessels in the abdominal cavity.
-The fluid is then drained.
+A special fluid is placed in your abdomen to absorb wastes from the blood passing through small abdominal cavity vessels.
+The liquid is then drained.
 This type of dialysis is usually done at home.

 Who needs this treatment?

-If you have chronic kidney disease, you will need dialysis or a kidney transplant at some point.
-“Chronic” means that you have been slowly losing kidney function over a period of time.
+If you have chronic kidney disease, you will need dialysis or a kidney transplant.
+“Chronic” means that you have been slowly losing kidney function.